petya-/netbook-reviews-api/README.md

 ### Installing

 A step by step series of commands to get you up and running

+## Locally

 Install the needed dependencies with: